Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 do parrots sleep during the day?

-Some owners keep parrots in the same room they watch TV in the evening.
-Unfortunately, the noise and bright light are disruptive if you go to bed later than the parrot.
+Some owners keep parrots in the same room where they watch TV in the evening.
+The noise and bright light are disruptive if you go to bed later than the parrot.

 Parrots don’t need complete silence to sleep but benefit from a peaceful, distraction-free environment.